Tiffany-Obi/Environment_SetUp/Initial-Setup-Guide/Environment-Setup/README.md

 ## Step 1: Install Git

 1. Navigate in your browser to [Git's Website](https://git-scm.com/download) and click the latest download for Windows.
-(For those using a different OS click the appropriate OS and look for the most recent stable release.)
+(For those using a different OS click the appropriate OS and look for the most recent stable release.) **Note** this version is 2.36.1

 ![](./../images/install_git.png)